Choices and challenges: Consumer Savvy curriculum helps youth be more aware about advertising and marketing

 In this second part of being consumer savvy, learn about the influence of advertising.

 Michigan State University Extension and Michigan 4-H Youth Development programs offer educational curriculum to help youth focus on being good shoppers.
 One of the suggested curriculums used to share and teach youth about being consumer conscious is Consumer Savvy from the National 4-H curriculum.
 This digitally downloadable curriculum includes three levels along with a helper’s guide that allows youth to practice making purchasing decisions, learn critical thinking skills and become self-responsible.

-Advertising a product, whether it be a piece of clothing, sports equipment, media software or other type of technology, influences the buyer on whether or not they will purchase their product.
-According to Global Issues, teens in the U.S. spend around $160 billion a year.
+Teens in the U.S. spend billions each year.
 An effective marketing campaign means income for the company.
-Children recognize brand logos as young as 3 years old.
+Advertising a product, whether it is a piece of clothing, sports equipment, media software or other type of technology, influences the buyer on whether they will purchase their product.

-To help youth realize the impact of advertising, the “Media and Marketplace” activity listed in the Consumer Savvy curriculum suggests watching a half-hour television show aimed at young people and have the youth keep track of the commercials.
-Have them make a list identifying:
+To help youth realize the impact of advertising, the “Media and Marketplace” activity listed in the Consumer Savvy curriculum suggests having youth watch a half-hour television show aimed at young people and track information presented in the commercials.
+It poses questions that has youth identifying key marketing techniques such as:

 - What were they selling?